AustroMelee/Austros-ATLA-World/raw-data/characters/lo and li.md

 - Name: Lo and Li
 - Nation: Fire Nation
 - Badge: Royal Advisers
-- Short Description: Lo and Li are the enigmatic twin advisers to Princess Azula, known for their synchronized speech and mysterious presence at the Fire Nation court.
+- Short Description: Lo and Li are enigmatic, dignified, and wise female elder twins who serve as royal advisers, mentors, and instructors to Princess Azula and the Fire Nation Royal Family.
+Known for their synchronized speech and mysterious presence, they are respected nonbenders and elders in the Fire Nation court.
+- Tags: Fire Nation, Adviser, Mentor, Instructor, Female, Elder, Nonbender, Book Two, Book Three, The Avatar State, The Beach, Azula, Zuko, Twins, Synchronized
 ```

 ## UI - EXPANDED VIEW